 When it came to customizing the appearances of my diverse list of characters, I started noticing some really stark differences between the armor sets of male and female characters in-game.
 Some things would look a bit…different.

-This was a really popular in-game armor set.
+The image above is one of a popular in-game armor set.
 The female version looks entirely different than the male version of the same exact armor set.
 There was no way to opt in for a cover-all option that resembled the male version on a female character.
-If I wanted to dawn an elegant armor set like the one above, I had to be comfortable showing some skin as female character.
+If I wanted to dawn an elegant armor set like the one above, I had to be comfortable showing some skin on my female character.

 Memes about this have been circulating the web ever since I can remember.
 There have been many discussions in the industry about it as well.
 Yet, we still continuously see things like this not only in armor selection, but character proportions as well.